Jump to the first occurrence of "stalking"

 (vii) Placing an object on, or delivering an object to, property owned, leased, or occupied by that individual.

-(g) “Victim” means an individual who is the target of a willful course of conduct involving repeated or continuing harassment.
+(f) “Victim” means an individual who is the target of a willful course of conduct involving repeated or continuing harassment.

 (2) An individual who engages in stalking

-is a felony punishable as follows:
+is guilty of a crime as follows: